-Table 2: Grade of recommendation (GR)
+Table 1.2: Grade of recommendation (GR)\

-Grade Nature of recommendations A Based on clinical studies of good quality and consistency addressing the specific recommendations and including at least one randomised trial. В Based on well-conducted clinical studies, but without RCTs. С Made despite the absence of directly applicable clinical studies of good quality.
+Grade Nature of recommendations Α Based on clinical studies of good quality and consistency addressing the specific recommendations and including at least one randomised trial. В Based on well-conducted clinical studies, but without RCTs. С Made despite the absence of directly applicable clinical studies of good quality.

-Modified from Sackett et al. (1).
+\Modified from.
+(1).